by Ari Salonen

 Most of the M&A activity seen over the past few years has been orientated around companies in the same sphere of the healthcare sector coming together.
 Commenting on this, Forbes outlines:

 “Providers merge with other providers, health plans with other health plans, and pharmaceutical companies with others in pharma.
 There are large graveyards full of great companies that naively believed that normal business models work in health care.”

 Beating the Odds in M&A

 Digitalization: By digitalizing their M&A playbooks, ambitious acquirers are able to easily flag, track and mitigate risks, increase transparency and plan resources accordingly.
-By leveraging dedicated M&A tools, teams maximize their chance of success, improve organization and move faster than their old-school counterparts.
+By leveraging dedicated M&A tools, such as deal management software, teams maximize their chance of success, improve organization and move faster than their old-school counterparts.
 Philips, the Dutch technology giant, is an example of a company using a digitalized approach to M&A to great effect (see here for How Philips Utilizes a Digitalized Playbook for M&A and More in Midaxo).
-In the past five years, Philips has been laying the foundations to becoming one of the world’s most innovate and widely respected providers of healthcare technology.
+In the past five years, Philips has been laying the foundation to becoming one of the world’s most innovative and widely respected providers of healthcare technology.